hearmeneigh/dataset-rising/setup/README.md

 # OS Setup Scripts

-> Installer scripts that install Dataset Rising on top of a new vanilla OS installation
+> Convenience installer scripts that install Dataset Rising on top of a vanilla OS installation
+>

-Typically, you will only need to do this if you are setting up a new machine for training, for example a new EC2, Google Cloud, Vast AI, RunPod, etc. instance.
+> You will only need to do run this script if you are setting up a new machine for training,
+> for example a new EC2, Google Cloud, Vast AI, RunPod, etc. instance.
+>

-You do not need to run these scripts on your local machine.
+> **You do not need to run these scripts on your local machine.**

 ## Ubuntu
 * Assumes CUDA is already installed
+  * CUDA is typically provided by the cloud provider
-* Installs Python 3.10
+* Installs Python 3.11
+* Installs Docker 24.x
 * Installs AWS CLI
-* Installs Dataset Rising to `/workspace/tools/dataset-rising`
+* Installs Dataset Rising
+* Sets up a workspace directory in `/${BASE_PATH}`
+  * `BASE_PATH` defaults to `/workspace`

 ### Usage